Washington Monument: 2010s to present

-Repeated closures

-After reopening in September 2019, the Washington Monument was closed on March 14, 2020 because of the COVID-19 pandemic.
+The Washington Monument was closed on March 14, 2020, because of the COVID-19 pandemic.
 It reopened on October 1, 2020, and remained open through the remainder of that year, except for brief closures.

-On January 11, 2021, a few days after the January 6 United States Capitol attack, the National Park Service announced a two-week closure of the monument until after the presidential inauguration due to "credible threats to visitors and park resources".
-Following a lack of violence, the closure was extended due to a revival of COVID-19 fears.
+On January 11, 2021, a few days after the January 6 United States Capitol attack, the National Park Service announced a two-week closure until after the presidential inauguration; despite a lack of violence, the closure was extended due to a revival of COVID-19 fears.
 The monument then reopened on July 14, 2021, only to close yet again on August 16 for two weeks due to lightning strikes which damaged some electrical systems.
-This occurred just a week before the 10th anniversary of the August 23, 2011 earthquake and highlighted a decade when the monument was closed more than it was open.

-On September 20, 2022, the monument was closed for one evening because a man was defacing the monument with red paint and graffiti, "Have u been fucked by this" with an arrow pointing upward and "gov says tough shit" in red lettering at west facing ground level.
-He was arrested and charged with vandalism but pleaded not guilty in court.